What is a lipoma?

 How are lipomas treated?

 Occasionally, a lipoma causes pain or affects muscle development and needs to be removed.
-Lipomas are usually self-contained, meaning they do not invade the surrounding tissue.
+Lipomas are usually self-contained, meaning they do not invade (move into) the surrounding tissue.
 Therefore, it is usually possible for the doctor to make a small incision (cut) in the skin and then either squeeze out the lipoma, or use liposuction.

 During the liposuction procedure, an incision is made in the lipoma, and a thin, hollow tube called a cannula is inserted into the incision.
 The cannula is then moved back and forth to loosen the fat, which is vacuumed up through the tube.